-- With WP Rocket, you just check a single box and WP Rocket will handle optimizing Google Fonts with what we think are the optimal settings for most users.
+- With WP Rocket, WP Rocket will automatically enable and apply optimizing Google Fonts with what we think are the optimal settings for most users.

 - With Autoptimize, you can choose exactly how that optimization works.
 For example, you could load them render-blocking, defer them, remove them altogether, etc.

 I See the Autoptimize Cache, Isn’t That Doing the Same Thing As WP Rocket?

 In the screenshots above, you can see the phrase “Autoptimize cache” in the Autoptimize settings.
 This might be one reason why some users think WP Rocket and Autoptimize are doing the same things.

 The Autoptimize cache is not referring to page caching, which is what WP Rocket does.

 Should You Use Autoptimize With WP Rocket?